Allods Team

-Allods Team is a Russian video game developer and a subsidiary of Mail.Ru Games.
+Allods Team is a video game developer and a subsidiary of My.Games.
 Founded in September 2006, it was previously known as Nival Online and Astrum Nival.
 On February 24, 2010, Mail.Ru announced the 100% acquisition of Astrum Nival from its former owners.
 From that point, Astrum Nival acts under the name of Mail.Ru.
 On September 29, 2011, the studio was renamed to Allods Team.

-The offices of Allods Team are located in Moscow, Voronezh and Bishkek.
+On 29 September VK sold its gaming division My.Games to LETA Capital, a venture capital firm that invests in software-related startups.
+In December 2022, My.Games announced it is pulling out of Russia.

 Activity

 Allods Team is a developer of online video games and mobile applications.

 The studio created Allods Online, the first major Russian MMORPG, and later Skyforge.
 Both games continue to be supported with regular updates.
 The team has also released Allods Adventure HD, a puzzle game for iOS devices.

 The core of Allods Team includes industry veterans who developed acclaimed games including Evil Islands, Etherlords, Silent Storm and Heroes of Might and Magic V. Professionals that played an integral role in the development of projects such as Pirates of the Caribbean, IL-2 Sturmovik: Birds of Prey, Sphere 2, and Age of Pirates: Captain Blood collaborated in the development of Skyforge.

 The video game developer employs over several hundred people.